whdinata/mestara-034cd/mentorship.md

           Learn and improve various skills each week
       - content: >-
+          **Empowerment**

-      Empowerment: You will feel like you have the control over your career and destiny
+          You will feel like you have the control over your career and destiny
+      - content: >-
+          **Critical thinking: You will work on solving a complex problem during the program

     grid_cols: two
     grid_gap_horiz: medium